Coping with Shattering Crises

-8/16/1986 During marriage, almost every married couple will face a crisis or two.
-The crises may be major or minor, short or drawn out, highly detrimental to the couple, or it may actually prove to be beneficial.
+Published August 16, 1986.
+During marriage, almost every married couple will face a crisis or two.
+The crises may be major or minor, short or drawn out, highly detrimental to the couple or actually beneficial.
 It all depends.

 As children, we recall repeating the Humpty Dumpty nursery rhyme many times:

 All the King’s horses

 And all the King’s men

 Couldn’t put Humpty together again.

 Why Humpty Dumpty couldn’t be put back together is interesting.
 First, horses obviously aren’t very good at reassembling broken eggs.
 And second, once an egg breaks, the shell is broken into many small pieces.
 Therefore, Humpty Dumpty remained shattered.

 Many people are, indeed, like Humpty Dumpty.
 After a fall their life seems to be shattered.
 And like the king’s horses and men, no one can seem to help them reconstruct their lives.

 However, unlike Humpty Dumpy, others experience crises in life, and after they fall, the pieces of their life are put back together.
 How these pieces are reassembled often make the person, or couple stronger, more resilient, and better able to cope with life.
 In these cases, the crisis actually proves to be a blessing rather than a burden.